 Parameters like image sizes have been set correctly because you used the “Send to inpaint” function.
 You usually would adjust

 - denoising strength: Start at 0.75.
-Decrease to change more.
-Increase to change less.
+Increase to change more.
+Decrease to change less.

 - Mask content: original